surely-you/notes-on-st-code/integration.py.md

 ```
 ## Data Concatenation
 merges the individual sample files into a single master dataset.
-* *combined = ad.concat(adatas, join="inner", label="sample_id")*: When you merge multiple AnnData objects, you create a massive matrix.
-This script uses an inner join, meaning it only keeps genes that were detected in every sample across your manifest.
-  * *label="sample_id"*: This automatically creates a new metadata column to keep the source samples distinct.
 ```
 # ── Load all deconvolved samples ──────────────────────────────────────────────
 def load_all_samples(deconv_dir: str) -> ad.AnnData: